Wyatt Earp house in Tombstone AZ - it's located just as you enter town.

 Wyatt Earp arrived in Tombstone AZ in early December 1879.
 His common law wife, Mattie, was with him.
 We know from Allie Earp, Virgil's wife, that Wyatt bought a house of their own.
 It's first discussed in the writings of Frank Waters.

-She says when she and Virgil first got to town they rented a shack with a dirt floor.
+Allie says when she and Virgil first got to town they rented a shack with a dirt floor.
 None of the brothers had much money.
 They were all able to get homes once they all started working.
-That included the women, who worked sewing a large canvas tent that became a saloon.
+That included the women, who worked sewing.

-Allie said she wanted a home of their own, which happened at first.
+Allie said she wanted a home of their own, which happened.
 It was located at the Southwest corner of Fremont and 1st.
 She noted that when Morgan got to town, he moved in with them.

 What caused the later confusion is that Waters's book describes her saying "Wyatt and Mattie lived on the Northeast corner."1 That describes the Wyatt Earp house in Tombstone that everyone coming to town now goes over to see.
 The Northeast corner of Fremont and 1st.